Key Takeaways

 Comprising 100 of the largest non‑financial NASDAQ-listed companies, the NASDAQ‑100® Index provides exposure to leading growth and technology companies such as NVIDIA, Apple, Alphabet, and Microsoft.
 The index also includes innovative U.S. and international companies active across the healthcare, consumer goods, and industrial sectors in the global economy.

-Of the six Canada-listed ETFs that fully track the index, the Global X NASDAQ-100 Index ETF (QQQX) is the lowest-cost* at 0.15% as at February 19, 2026.
+Of the Canadian-listed ETFs below that track the index, the Global X NASDAQ-100 Index ETF (QQQX) is the lowest-cost* at 0.15% as at February 19, 2026.

 *Relative to the typical MER of comparable, regular mutual funds.